mechmotum/mechmotum.github.io/content/pages/guide.rst

   stipend, housing, etc.)
 - To receive academic credit for your internship at the end you need to write a report and have it assessed by your TUD internship supervisor.
 The report will be assessed based on the above linked rubric.
+You also need your external internship supervisor to fill out the form "INTERNSHIP ASSESSMENT FORM FOR EXTERNAL PARTIES" and submit the completed version to your TUD supervisor.
 - Note that your TUD supervisor is typically not involved in your internship other than the signing the initial form and assessing and providing a grade at the end.